huhwt/huhwt-wttam/README.md

 The actual TAM functions are encapsulated in their own directory tree and therefore have no contact with the PHP components.

+[TODO]

+Recent translations into Catalan and Spanish have indicated that the user interface needs an overhaul - message texts are truncated and shortcuts are not properly embedded.
+Localization is bloody exhausting.

 <a name="requirements"></a>
 ## Requirements